History of Tajikistan: Soviet Rule (1920–1991)

 In 1924, the Tajik Autonomous Soviet Socialist Republic was created as a part of Uzbekistan, but when national borders were drawn in 1928 (during the administrative delimitation) the ancient Tajik cities of Bukhara and Samarkand were placed outside the Tajikistan SSR.
 As citizens of the newly established Uzbek SSR, many Tajiks came under pressure to conform to their newly ascribed "Uzbek" identity, and under threat of exile, many were forced to change their identity and sign in passports as "Uzbeks".
 Tajik schools were closed and Tajiks were not appointed to leadership positions simply because of their ethnicity.

 Between 1927 and 1934 collectivization of agriculture and a rapid expansion of cotton production took place, especially in the southern region.
 Soviet collectivization policy brought violence against peasants and forced resettlement occurred throughout Tajikistan.
 Consequently, some peasants fought collectivization and revived the Basmachi movement.
 Some small scale industrial development also occurred during this time along with the expansion of irrigation infrastructure.

 Two rounds of Soviet purges directed by Moscow (1927–1934 and 1937–1938) resulted in the expulsion of nearly 10,000 people, from all levels of the Communist Party of Tajikistan.
 Ethnic Russians were sent in to replace those expelled and subsequently Russians dominated party positions at all levels, including the top position of first secretary.
 Between 1926 and 1959 the proportion of Russians among Tajikistan's population grew from less than 1% to 13%.
 Bobojon Ghafurov, Tajikistan's First Secretary of the Communist Party of Tajikistan from 1946 to 1956 was the only Tajikistani politician of significance outside the country during the Soviet Era.
-He was followed in office by Tursun Uljabayev (1956–61), Jabbor Rasulov (1961–1982), and Rahmon Nabiyev (1982–1985, 1991–1992).
+He was followed in office by Tursun Uljabayev (1956–61), Dzhabar Rasulov (1961–1982), and Rahmon Nabiyev (1982–1985, 1991–1992).

 Tajiks began to be conscripted into the Soviet Army in 1939 and during World War II around 260,000 Tajik citizens fought against Germany, Finland and Japan.
 Between 60,000(4%) and 120,000(8%) of Tajikistan's 1,530,000 citizens were killed during World War II.
 Following the war and Stalin's reign attempts were made to further expand the agriculture and industry of Tajikistan.
 During 1957–58 Nikita Khrushchev's Virgin Lands Campaign focused attention on Tajikistan, where living conditions, education and industry lagged behind the other Soviet Republics.

 In the 1980s, Tajikistan had the lowest household saving rate in the USSR, the lowest percentage of households in the two top per capita income groups, and the lowest rate of university graduates per 1000 people.